 For a believer to be Spirit-filled, to have a Spirit-filled heart, he or she must obediently go through the processes that will bring that about.
 God is the one drawing the believer to do this and empowering them to do so.
 Then he or she must proceed to do so.
 What processes?
-Actually, we have been looking at these processes all through this book.
-Walking the Walk by Faith and Possessing the Treasure deal with these processes as well.
+Actually, we have been looking at these processes all through this series.
 What is our goal?
 We are to become Spirit-led, mature in grace, and submit to the will of God in all things.
 Why?
 The Genuine Christian lives for the glory of God.
 This is how we do it.
 Christ becomes our life.
 The following scripture passage (Colossians 3:1-17) is a great word picture of how we live a life that is fully lined up with Christ’s Lordship.
 This passage parallels Ephesians 5:1-21 that I placed at the beginning of this chapter.

 I firmly believe this passage describes precisely how we choose to become all God wills for us to be.
 It will be the outcome for us when we follow through.
 The bold portion of the passage describes what the Spirit-filled heart is like.
 Let us look at the process it will take to make this a reality for us.

 We enter the process by God drawing us.
-We decide to do it by exercising Free Will.
 Then by His mercy, His power, and grace, we present our bodies as living and holy sacrifices.
 That is the dying to self, our submission to Christ’s Lordship.
 We decide to live our lives, daily, as an act of worship of our Lord.
 We live for His glory.

 We die to our fleshly desires.
 We put them to death.
 That means we quit being conformed to the world and its ways.
 Instead, we place our focus on Christ and godly things.
 This is the renewing of our minds.
 We fast from the things of this world and feast on God and godly things.
 This will renovate our minds.
 This emptying of self, this dying of self clears out everything in our hearts that is not of God.
 We feast on Him which results in our becoming Spirit-filled.